Sequence Diagram

 Section titled “IDE Support”Mermaid Studio provides comprehensive support for sequence diagrams:

-- Syntax highlighting for participants and messages
+- Syntax highlighting for participants and messages, with embedded-JSON highlighting inside

-- Documentation hover for element information
+@{type: ...}forms), messages (with amsgarrow-picker macro), and autonumber. - Documentation hover for element information

 - Rename refactoring to update participant names